 5 Steps to Get You Hired as an English Teacher Abroad

 College is a time for difficult decisions.
 You want to have fun and enjoy yourself, but the looming worry of life after graduation always seems to interrupt the fun.
+You have to figure out what to do after college and how you’re going to pay for college.

 With unemployment around 10%, according to the Bureau of Labor Statistics, post-college jobs are tough to come by and many grads are finding the situation incredibly frustrating as they stay unemployed or under-employed for months after graduation.

-One post-graduation option that more college students are pursuing is teaching English abroad.
 From Japan to Africa to eastern Europe, English teaching positions are available to native English speakers with often little or no formal teaching experience.

 Once again, no, you don’t have to be an education major to teach English abroad.